Estimated reading time: 7 minutes.

 Particularly if:

-If you do decide to tackle roof gutter cleaning yourself, be sure to follow all the steps and safety precautions mentioned in this article.
+If you do decide to tackle roof cleaning and gutter cleaning yourself, be sure to follow all the steps and safety precautions mentioned in this article.

 Now that we’ve covered the basics, it’s time to break down the gutter cleaning and repair process.